 This electric tiller has a powerful 13.5-amp motor, so you can quickly pulverize dirt, ensuring maximum aeration and perfectly prepared seedbed for all your spring planting.
 The product description says you can cultivate an area 16-inches wide and up to 8-inches deep in seconds making prep work a breeze.
 This leaves you more time to research, choose, and plant the perfect summer garden for just $133.
 You’ll be the envy of all your neighbors.

 Ebern Designs pond planter is a gorgeous addition to any garden or outdoor space.
 It’s durable and made of natural rock veneer that, “ages like real stone, yet never fades or chips.”
 It can be used indoors or outdoors and comes in three colors — desert granite, terra cotta, and green slate.
-The three sizes range in price from $170 to $500, and this product can be used as a regular planter, as well.
+The three sizes ranging in price from $170 to $500, and this product can be used as a regular planter, as well.
 This one’s a conversation piece!

 If you’ve got a bad back or knees or just love the look of raised beds, this one’s a winner.
 This planter is $250, but it’s insect-resistant, and the beds are the perfect size to plant vegetables, herbs, or flowers.
 It also has a 10-inch planting depth, so any plant you desire to grow should work.
 This would be an ideal vegetable or herb garden and will look gorgeous in your yard or on your balcony.